sigmaSd/Camera/README.md

 - ffi: raw deno bindings to openpnp
 - openpnp: thin javascript wrapper over the raw bidings
-- camera: high level javascript api
+- default export: high level javascript api

-`camera` is the recommended to use.
+The default export is the recommended to use.